 Rhome, for example, is an artist’s assemblage that floats above any room.
 Its extensions in antique brass or acid matte black recall the Space Age marvels of late 20th-century style.
 Retro, Industrial, or Mid-century Modern, Rhome is a perfect merger of form and function.
 Its branches are joined to extend organically and originally to end in clear glass shades.

-SHOP TRITON The Triton sputnik chandeliershifts the perception slightly, favoring straight lines and square lights.
-Each horizontal arm holds two long-lasting, energy-efficient LED-lit glass cubes.
-The arms adjust to the owner/designer’s needs for a true one-of-a-kind fixture.
+The Cicero sputnik chandelier shifts the perception slightly, favoring straight lines and the smoked glass.
+Each arm holds long-lasting, energy-efficient LED-lit glass cubes.
+The geometric water glass geodes feature a textured swirl surface and makes a true one-of-a-kind fixture.
 Intriguing during the day, it brings the stars into the room at night.
 Living room, dining room, kitchen, or game room, Triton adds intrigue and engagement to any room.

 Sahan offers another take on the idea.
 It literally takes it in another direction.
 Gold-like joints and branches lead in geometric lines to smoky glass shades.
 Sahan is a sculpture that hangs from tall ceilings to add a dramatic and unique artistic statement to singular architectural spaces.

-And, there’s the Starling.
-A polished nickel center thrusts metal rods through ribbed-glass globes.
-Eight 40-Watt bulbs transmit light down the rods to bounce illumination to and from other rods while they disburse and deploy illumination through the glass balls.
+And, there’s the Hazel.
+A mat black metal holds the branching lights and give a natural look of a thriving tree.
+Twenty-seven 4-Watt LED bulbs transmit light down the rods to bounce illumination to and from other rods while they disburse and deploy illumination through the glass balls.
 It reconfigures Sputnik for those who remember or suggests a fireball or comet to others.

 The Sputnik theme dates to the late 1950s, but its excitement and promise command attention today.
 These examples are thoroughly modern, work with almost any period conception, and suggest even more to come.